isomerpages/nea-cfhp/_faqs/Current Programme.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>No, this step of checking your NRIC does not violate the PDPA, as it will
-only be used for verification purposes, and should not be shared for marketing purposes.
-If requested, we seek your cooperation to allow the retail staff to check the address on your personal identification documents (or any recent utility bills or documents) against the address on your voucher.</p>
+only be used for verification purposes, and would not be shared for marketing purposes.
+If requested, we seek your cooperation to allow the retail staff to check the address on your personal identification documents (or any recent utility bills or documents) against the address on your Climate Vouchers.</p>
+<p></p>
-<p>Please ensure that the retailer does not take a photo or photocopy of
+<p>The retailer should not be taking a photo or photocopy of your NRIC or
-your NRIC or any other personal identification document, and that the NRIC or any other personal identification document is returned to you immediately upon verification.</p>
+any other personal identification document.
+The NRIC or any other personal identification document is to be returned to you immediately upon verification.</p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Do I have to spend the full value of the Climate Vouchersin a single transaction?</strong>
+<summary><strong>Do I have to spend the full value of the Climate Vouchers in a single transaction?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>No. Each set of Climate Vouchers comes in multiple denominations ($2,
-$5, $10, $50).</p>
-<p></p>
 <p>You may select the voucher amount you would like to spend.
 For example,
-you can spend $30 worth of Climate Vouchers on eligible LED lights today and use the remaining $270 at a later date on another eligible product.</p>
+you can spend $30 worth of Climate Vouchers on eligible LED lights today and use the remaining voucher amount at a later date on another eligible product.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>Can I use my own and someone else’s Climate Vouchers in a single transaction?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Multiple Climate Vouchers across different residential addresses cannot
+<p>Multiple Climate Vouchers across different households (e.g. one set of
-be combined in a single transaction.</p>
+$300 Climate Vouchers from your household and one set of $100 Climate Vouchers from another household) cannot be combined in a single transaction.&nbsp;</p>
+<p></p>
+<p>You are only eligible to use up to $400 of your own Climate Vouchers in
+a single transaction.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>I have completed my purchase without redeeming the Climate Voucher.
+<summary><strong>I have completed my purchase without spending the Climate Vouchers.
 Can I get reimbursed directly from NEA or PUB?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Only participating merchants can accept the Climate Vouchers.
-NEA/PUB
-will not reimburse residents for unredeemed vouchers.</p>
+<p>No. NEA/PUB will not reimburse residents for purchases made without the
+Climate Vouchers.
+Only participating retailers can accept the Climate Vouchers for purchase of eligible products.</p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Can I spend my Climate Vouchers online?</strong>&nbsp;&nbsp;&nbsp;&nbsp;</summary>
+<summary><strong>Can I spend my Climate Vouchers for online transactions?</strong>&nbsp;
+&nbsp; &nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The Climate Vouchers may be applied to offset your online purchase, but
+<p>The Climate Vouchers can only be scanned in-person and cannot be scanned
-they can only be scanned <u>in-person</u> using the participating retailer’s approved Point-of-Sale system at their physical store or at the point of delivery.</p>
-<p></p>
-<p><strong>Customers are strongly advised not to forward their vouchers to retailers remotely via social media or online platforms for scanning or redemption</strong>.
-Customers should check that the retailers offering online Climate Voucher promotions are <a href="https://www.climate-friendly-households.gov.sg/cv-spend/" rel="noopener nofollow" target="_blank">Participating Retailers</a> under the programme.</p>
-<p></p>
+remotely.
+Some participating retailers allow customers to place online orders with an option to scan customers’ Climate Vouchers at the point of delivery.
+You may refer to the “Remarks” column of <a href="https://www.climate-friendly-households.gov.sg/files/list_of_retailers___cfhp_website_1_apr25.pdf" rel="noopener noreferrer nofollow" target="_blank">this PDF list</a> to identify which participating retailers offer such a service.</p>
 </div>
 </details>
 <details class="isomer-details">